 But there’s one thing that can make sure that no-one tracks what you do online: a VPN.

 But First: What is Incognito Mode?

 Google Chrome is currently the most popular browser in the world.
-It’s easy to install and use, and it loads quickly.
+It’s easy to use, and it loads quickly.

-However, given that other people sometimes have access to your computer or device, you might not want all this information available for them to see – especially if you’re searching for particularly private or sensitive content online.
+This can seem like a great convenience.
+However, if you’re on a public computer or other people have access to your device, you might not want all this information available for them to see – especially if you’re searching for particularly private or sensitive content online.

 Additionally, it provides no protection against hackers or government surveillance.

 A virtual private network (VPN) is a tool that encrypts your data and creates a private and secure tunnel for your information to pass through.
 If a hacker gains access to encrypted data, they will not be able to decode it.
 So, even if they intercept your data, your details will still be hidden.

 Most VPN providers have a network of servers all over the world.
 When you connect to a VPN, your data is routed through one of these servers.

 Once connected, your device acquires the IP address of the VPN server you use.
 This way, the websites you visit can’t see your real IP address.
 In essence, your details are protected from not only your ISP and hackers, but also from websites that want to see your IP details.

 VPNs have many practical advantages, which you can read about here.